Community Forum on Homeless Women’s Health

 On a typical summer night in Washington D.C. there are around 1,200 women and families without shelter, and only 313 shelter beds in the city for women and girls.
 Women also suffer from a lack of basic healthcare access to meet their uniquely feminine needs.
 They often become homeless when fleeing domestic and sexual violence, only to find it common on the streets.
 Homeless women also have significant daily obstacles that include finding basic supplies for menstruation and incontinence, child care and family planning, mental health and addiction support, and disease screenings.
 This forum highlights the nearly insurmountable difficulties facing women experiencing homelessness in the nation’s capital.

 This community forum event is free and open to the public and is intended for people who are interested in:

-- Connecting with organizations that specialize in affordable housing and other services for people experiencing homelessness in the DC community
+- Connecting with organizations that support homeless and impoverished women in the DC community

 Please contact firstname.lastname@example.org if you have any questions, disability requests or are in need of child care during the event, thank you.